Baltimore Gift Guide: Local Goods by Baltimore Makers

 Natasha Wainwright is a Baltimore native with a passion for creating sweet treats in her hometown.
 Natasha’s Just Brittle features sweet, (sometimes) nutty, crunchy treats, like turtle pretzels, caramel brittle crunch and Muddy Buddy Bites.
 She even holds weekend brittle-making classes at her storefront in northeast Baltimore.

 MFG Toffee owner Kathy Nelson keeps it simple with small-batch English walnut toffee.
 MFG stands for “Maryland’s Finest and Greatest” Toffee.
 So good that even a priest once said, “I’m not sharing this.”
-Find it at: Trohv, Atwater’s, Eddie’s of Roland Park, Charm City Books and more.
+Find it at: Eddie’s of Roland Park, Cheese Galore & More, and Culinary Architecture.

 Spend a Saturday afternoon touring the veteran-owned Old Line Spirits distillery in Highlandtown, and bring home a bottle of their signature single malt whiskey.
 Mark McLaughlin and Arch Watkins met in the Navy flying EA-6B Prowlers.
 More than a decade later they decided to launch their own craft distillery.
 Take a tour with a complimentary tasting, and enjoy a cocktail at the Ready Room, the distillery’s bar.